Vintage high-end audio looks cool and sounds great too

 Everything old is new again!
-SkyFi Audio is a second-hand hi-fi specialist based in New York City.
+SkyFi Audio is a second-hand hi-fi specialist based in Ridgewood, New Jersey.
 I visited them recently to check out some truly great audiophile models from high-end's past.

 For my Sky-Fi Audio listening sessions I started with Magnepan Tympani 1-D speakers.
-They're super thin panels, but six feet (1.8 meters) tall and nearly as wide, so they really do produce a wall-to-wall sound.
+They're super thin panels, but 6 feet (1.8 meters) tall and nearly as wide, so they really do produce a wall-to-wall sound.

 The speakers date from the early 1980s.
 As I listened to them and other vintage systems at Sky-Fi Audio, I started to think about how little progress has been made.
 Even high-end audio from decades ago can still sound great!